Picking

 • Counting the quantities

-• Placement of the number of pieces into the picking bin
+• Storage of the number of items in the picking container

-The optimization of the gripping time and the error rate is often related to a system-side support for counting the number of pieces.
-Otherwise, the gripping time itself cannot be optimized much and also depends on the type of storage of the products (pallet spaces, flow racks, shelf racks, etc.).
+The optimization of the picking time and the error rate is often related to system-side support for counting the number of items.
+Otherwise, the picking time itself cannot be greatly optimized and also depends on the type of product storage (pallet spaces, flow racks, shelving racks, etc.).

-Before the picker can access the goods, there are other additional processing activities that must be included.
-These include:
+Before the order picker can access the goods, further additional processing activities must be carried out.
+These include

 • Opening and closing the boxes or containers in the storage compartment